 Printable Workout Log

-According to the American College of Sports Medicine, any and all healthy adults that fall between the ages of 18 and 65 should at the very minimum partake in a moderate level of physical activity for at least 30 minutes at a time and for at least 5 days a week.
+According to the American College of Sports Medicine, any and all healthy adults that fall between the ages of 18 and 65 should at the very minimum partake in a moderate level of physical exercise for at least 30 minutes at a time and for at least 5 days a week.

 An alternative to this is working out at a more intense level for at least 20 minutes at a time for at least 3 days a week.